yothinin/yothinin.github.io/_posts/2022-10-30-xfce4-desktop missing after remove LibreOffice.md

 I google for disk full in Linux, especially the Debian platform, and I found /run/user/1000 is used 100%, I think this is the reason for the error.

 I go to /run/user/1000 and browse the files, I see the Mozilla Firefox directory and it uses more storage, I remove it, then I can download and install the extension for Chrome.

+Now, I can use the GUI in Debian, the Orange Pi 3 LTS device.

+The problem still annoys me is the synchronization with the google account is not working and some guy told me that is the policy from Google, I hate that, I hate Google when they upgrade the application the problem will come together.